-Be sure that your health plan covers you in France, or obtain a suitable French plan.
-We still recommend a three-month trial in France to find your home base and to network with other retirees.
-Because Paris is the most expensive place to live in France, you may want to consider retiring in the French countryside, where real estate, rents, and the cost of living are cheaper.
+Before making a definitive move, we recommend a three-month trial in France to find your home base and to network with other retirees.
+Because Paris is the most expensive place to live in France, you may want to consider retiring in the French countryside or other vibrant cities, where real estate, rents, and the cost of living are cheaper.

 Generally, it isn’t difficult for North Americans to gain long-term residency and retire in France, but you should check out your particular situation before making plans.
 Plenty of documentation will be needed, and current requirements are as follows:

-* A passport, signed and valid for three months after the last day of stay
+- A passport, signed and valid for three months after the last day of stay

-* Eight separate application forms, signed and legibly filled out
+- One application forms, signed and legibly filled out

 Please check with the French consulate nearest you for complete instructions.